 During the four-week intensive training programme, the beneficiaries underwent training in financial literacy, digital financial services, gender equity, reproductive and maternal health, family life and domestic violence.
 They were also trained in practical skills in vocational skills, which included beading, baking and soap making.
 Additionally, they were trained in micro business starter management.
 At the graduation ceremony, start-up kits were provided to them based on their choice of specialised vocational area trained.
 This is aimed at helping them to start their own small-scale enterprises post graduation.

-The occasion was graced by dignitaries and staff from Opportunity International.
-Hajia Azara Abukari-Haroun, who is a Board Member and the Chairperson of the Transformation Committee of Opportunity International served as the chairperson of the event.
+The occasion was graced by dignitaries and staff from Opportunity International, a long-supporting partner of the Global Alliance for Banking on Values.
+Hajia Azara Abukari-Haroun, who is a Board Member and the Chairperson of the Transformation Committee of Opportunity International, served as the chairperson of the event.
 In her speech, Hajia Azara emphasised that Opportunity International is committed to creating a positive impact on people’s lives and encouraged the beneficiaries to feel confident about the new skills they had acquired through the programme.

 The young ladies expressed their excitement and gratitude to Opportunity International for the opportunity they received and were optimistic about the success of the trade they have chosen and the immense contribution it will make towards their attainment of financial resilience.